pdf/kdeconnect-chrome-extension/README.md

    ./kdeconnect-chrome-extension -install
    ```

-   It will prompt you to select the browser you wish to install for, and deploy
+   It will prompt you to select the browser you wish to install for, use `Space`
+   to select your browser(s), and `Enter` to accept.
+The installer will deploy
-   itself to the appropriate location.
+   itself to the appropriate location for the selected browser.

+   When prompted for the extension ID, just hit `Enter` to continue, unless you
+   are a developer.

    If you wish to deploy system-wide, rather than for the current user, simply
    run as root: